Thursday, January 30, 2014

 For the layers--

-1 large jar low carb meat spaghetti sauce
+1 large jar low-carb meat spaghetti sauce

 16 oz ricotta cheese

-2 to 3 cups mozzarella cheese
+2 to 3 cups of mozzarella cheese

 3 cups fresh baby spinach